klfsecond/poc-zh-fix-spec/source/index.html.md

 | 434 | CxlRejResponseTo | -        | Unique identifier of the Canceled order.                                       |
 |     | Standard Trailer | -        |                                                                                |

+# <br/>

-# FIX Market Data
+# FIX MARKET DATA API

-The information in Zero Hash FIX API specification describes the adaptation of the standard FIX 5.0 for vendors and subscribers to communicate with the Zero Hash quotation and execution platform.
+The information in Zero Hash FIX API specification describes the adaptation of the standard FIX 5.0 for vendors and subscribers to communicate with the Zero Hash market.
 FIX 5.0 tags, as described in detail on the Financial Information Exchange Protocol Committee website, www.fixprotocol.org as well as custom tags are used extensively in this document and the reader should familiarize themselves with the latest updates to this release.
 If an application message in Financial Information Exchange Protocol version 5.0, or previous FIX versions, is not included in this document, the message is ignored.

+## Connectivity

+For access to Market Data over FIX use;

+IP Address: `FIRMID.md.cert.zerohash.com`<br />
+Port: `13010`<br/>
+SenderComp: `FIRM-SENDER-COMP-2`

+TargetCompID: `ZERO`

+# <br/>
+# APPLICATION LEVEL MESSAGES
-## Market Data Request (V)
+# Market Data Request (V)

 ```fix
 Example FIX Message